kfjahnke/envutil/README.md

 a single cubemap image.
 When invoked with an input containing a percent sign, envutil first tries to find the left cube face image.
-If that fails, the attempt to load six images is aborted and instead envutil will assume you have actually passed a filename containing a verbatim percent sign and proceed accordingly.
+If that fails, the attempt to load six images is aborted and instead envutil will assume you have actually passed a filename containing a verbatim percent sign and proceed accordingly - and likely fail.

 ## --output OUTPUT       output file name (mandatory)